4 small pears, peeled, quartered, core removed

 1. Pre-heat oven on Intensive Bake at 165°C with a baking tray on shelf position 1.

-2. Lightly grease a 35cm x 13cm loose bottomed tart tin.
-Roll pastry out between two sheets of baking paper until large enough to line the tin (40cm x 18cm).
+2. Lightly grease a 3 cm deep, 24 cm loose bottom tart tin.
+Roll pastry out between two sheets of baking paper until large enough to line the tin.
 Dock the base of the pastry with a fork.

 3. Spread the frangipane onto the pastry, top with the pear quarters and sprinkle with vanilla sugar.

-4. Place onto the baking tray and bake for 45 minutes.
+4. Place onto the baking tray and bake for 45 minutes or until set.
 Remove from oven and cool.

 1. Remove tart from tin, drizzle with melted chocolate and serve with whipped cream or ice cream.